-Knossos was one of the principle centres of the Minoan civilisation, whose rise coincided with the beginnings of the Greek Bronze Age around 3000BCE (BC).
+Knossos was one of the principal centers of the Minoan civilization, whose rise coincided with the beginnings of the Greek Bronze Age around 3000BCE (BC).
 But it was only around 1900BCE (BC) that the Minoans started to build their palaces, and it’s from this earliest point that the first palace complex was built on the site of the current Knossos Palace location.

 Lying in the middle of the complex, and adorned with colorful frescoes, the Throne Room was the palace’s centerpiece.
 The subject of extensive modern restoration, the Throne Room is thought to have used been for key ceremonial and religious rituals.

 But for all its wonder, disaster struck at the height of Minoan power.
-In around 1450BC, Minoan cities across Crete were destroyed, either by earthquakes, invaders from the Greek mainland, or both, never again to reach their former might.
+In around 1450BC, Minoan cities across Crete were destroyed, either by earthquakes, invaders from the Greek mainland, or both, never again reaching their former might.

 Visiting the Archaeological Site of Knossos: Top Tips and Information

 Luckily for us, thanks to the extensive excavations, ancient Knossos is open to tourists today.
 It’s important to realize that this is the second most visited site in Greece.